 A few miles further west on the Icefields Parkway Highway, we came across the Athabasca Falls.
 I love attractions that are only a short hop skip and a jump from the car park.
 It makes it so easy to see a few things in one day.
 Athabasca falls is all about the force of nature with the volume of water gushing through the gorge, it’s quite impressive to say the least!
 A boarded walkway runs around the main viewing points.
 It’s a very easy low key walk that only takes a few minutes to see everything.
 That said, it’s definitely worth a stop.

 We set off on our second morning to Maligne Lake.
 Along the way we were looking out for bears and moose and saw a number of cars stopping, most of whom said they had seen wildlife.
 It took about an hour to get to Maligne Lake from downtown Jasper.
 We were really keen to take the boat to Spirit Island but it was super expensive for a short trip.
 We boycotted and made our way to Maligne Canyon.
 It’s even more impressive than Johnston Canyon, due to its 50 metre gap.
 The rock formation and colour is quite a lot more dramatic, featuring several bridges crossing from one side to the other.
 The hike around Maligne Canyon was our favourite places in Jasper National Park.

 As you can see there are so many things to do in Alberta.
 We didn’t even manage to visit everywhere and still managed to jam pack two different trips.
-Although we had our children with us, I feel all of the sites we visted are more than suitable for all types of travellers.
+Although we had our children with us, I feel all of the sites we visited are more than suitable for all types of travelers.
 My favourite part about this trip was travelling around in an RV.
 The freedom was incredible and allowed us to experience Alberta in its rawest form.

 You may also like: